Where to Stay in Rio de Janeiro: From the Beaches of Ipanema to the Hills of Santa Teresa

-Sharing the same enviable location as the Fasano, but at not nearly the same price point, the newly renovated Arpoador is the only hotel in Rio that sits directly on the beach, without a busy street separating it from the sand.
+Sharing the same enviable location as the Fasano, but at not nearly the same price point, the recently renovated Hotel Arpoador is the only hotel in Rio that sits directly on the beach without a busy street separating it from the sand.
 The ground-floor restaurant opens straight onto the sidewalk, accentuating the ocean views and breezes.
-Modern, minimalist rooms evoke beach chic, the largest of which have private balconies with hammocks (our favorites for sure), and the small rooftop plunge pool provides a very scenic place for a refreshing dip after a long day of sun.
+Modern, minimalist rooms evoke beach chic, the largest of which have private balconies with hammocks (our favorites for sure), while the small rooftop plunge pool provides a very scenic place for a refreshing dip after a long day of sun.
 Want to get moving?
 Take out one of the complimentary bikes for a pedal along the orla or Lagoa, or participate in a morning yoga class on the roof with — you're spotting a trend here — unparalleled views of the beach.

 Rua Francisco Otaviano 177 - Arpoador, Rio de Janeiro, hotelarpoador.com